Fangoling/bachelor-thesis/content/proposal/objective.typ

 In the first stage, we implement a Theia extension that automatically generates a compact summary for each build and command output.
 Each summary highlights key information such as error messages, warnings, or success indicators while filtering out redundant or verbose details.
 The summary appears directly below the original output and uses visual cues to preserve full transparency.
-We implement an AI prompt template that guides a Terminal Summary Agent to summarize the terminal output.

 By breaking down complex outputs into digestible summaries, this feature helps students focus on relevant information and better understand the output of compilers and linters.